Integrable Deformations of Sigma Models: Bibliography and generalisations

 \subsection{Outlook}

-In these lecture notes we have explored integrable deformations of sigma models that preserve the sigma model form, that is the couplings of the model are all classically marginal.
-While beyond the scope of these notes, it is important to note that there are other large classes of interesting integrable deformations of sigma models found by perturbing by relevant or irrelevant operators.
+In \iflectures these lecture notes \else this pedagogical review \fi we have explored integrable deformations of sigma models that preserve the sigma model form, that is the couplings of the model are all classically marginal.
+While beyond the scope of \iflectures these notes, \else this review, \fi it is important to note that there are other classes of interesting integrable deformations of sigma models found by perturbing by relevant or irrelevant operators.
 For example, massive perturbations of conformal field theories~\cite{Zamolodchikov:1989hfa} or $T\bar{T}$ deformations and their generalisations~\cite{Smirnov:2016lqw,Cavaglia:2016oda}.

-In this final section we have outlined some of the many generalisations of the PCM, the PCWZM and the WZW model, their deformations and their dualities.
-A full classification of all integrable sigma models remains a open problem, with more modern formalisms such as those based on affine Gaudin models and higher-dimensional Chern-Simons theories~\cite{Vicedo:2017cge,Costello:2019tri,Vicedo:2019dej,Bittleston:2020hfv} providing new insights and promising avenues to explore, as discussed in the lecture notes ``4-dimensional Chern-Simons theory and integrable field theories'' by S.~Lacroix~\cite{Lacroix-lectures}.
+In this final section we have outlined some of the many generalisations of the PCM, the PCWZM and the WZW model, their deformations and their duals.
+A full classification of all integrable sigma models remains a open problem, with more modern formalisms such as those based on affine Gaudin models and higher-dimensional Chern-Simons theories~\cite{Vicedo:2017cge,Costello:2019tri,Vicedo:2019dej,Bittleston:2020hfv} providing new insights and promising avenues to explore, as discussed in the accompanying \iflectures lecture notes \else review article \fi ``4-dimensional Chern-Simons theory and integrable field theories'' by S.~Lacroix~\cite{Lacroix:2021iit}.
+Such new formalisms also have the potential to help investigate the quantum physics of these models, about which much remains to be understood.

-New formalisms, such as affine Gaudin models and higher-dimensional Chern-Simons theories, also have the potential to help investigate the quantum physics of these models, about which much remains to be understood.
-Indeed, due to the non-ultralocal terms in the Maillet bracket, a first-principles quantization of integrable sigma models is a challenging goal.
+Possibly the most successful approach to quantizing integrable sigma models has been exact S-matrix theory~\cite{Zamolodchikov:1978xm,Ogievetsky:1987vv}.
+This employs the bootstrap principle to conjecture exact results and uses a toolkit of associated methods, including the Bethe ansatz and its generalisations, to compute observables.
+Reviews on exact S-matrices include~\cite{Mussardo:1992uc,Dorey:1996gd,Zarembo:2017muf}.
+In spite of this success, due to non-ultralocal terms in the Maillet bracket, a first-principles canonical quantization of integrable sigma models remains a challenging goal.
 For certain models it is possible to find a formal gauge transformation of the Lax connection that removes the non-ultralocal terms in the Maillet bracket, a direction that has been explored in~\cite{Brodbeck:1999ib,Bykov:2016rdv,Bazhanov:2017nzh,Delduc:2019lpe}.

 An alternative approach to quantization is the construction of dual integrable massive models~\cite{Fateev:1992tk,Fateev:1995ht,Fateev:1996ea,Fateev:2018yos,Litvinov:2018bou}.
 This is based on first deforming the integrable sigma model introducing a UV fixed point.
 The dual model is then constructed by perturbing the UV conformal field theory by relevant operators that preserve the same symmetry as the original deformation.
 This approach has the advantage that for classically integrable sigma models that are anomalous~\cite{Abdalla:1982yd}, quantum integrability can be restored by introducing additional degrees of freedom that decouple in the classical limit~\cite{Litvinov:2019rlv,Fateev:2019xuq}.
 Corresponding developments for sigma models on flag manifolds have been reviewed in~\cite{Affleck:2021ypq}.